stackshareio/awesome-stacks/CONTRIBUTING.md

 ### Stack description

-In a paragraph under the description, please describe what the stack is in a few sentences.
+In a paragraph under the description, please describe what the stack is used for, what makes it different than other stacks, and anything else useful to mention.

 ### Tools